carrotcorn/Gatsby-Shopify-Dummy/content/pages/home.md

       Shopify provides an e-commerce platform any business.
 Manage products and orders from Shopify, while delivering via a Gatsby site.
     title: manage orders & products in shopify
   - content: >-
       Headless is a way of having multiple digital storefronts from one backend system.
 Gatsby is wonderful for this project due to the simplicity and fast load times without the backend.
     title: headless e-commerce utilizing shopify API and gatsbyJS
   - content: >-
       Gatsby Shopify dummy site for educational purposes to hone react skills.
     title: My gatsby shop!
 meta:
   description: >-
     the shopify + gatsby starter theme for digital commerce
-  title: headless
+  title: Sea To Sky Cycles
 ---